Claremont Canyon Regional Preserve: Gwin Canyon Trail

 While the upper reaches of Claremont Canyon are technically outside the Preserve, there are an additional 225 acre of open space contiguous to it owned and managed by the University of California.
 A local non-profit citizens' organization, the Claremont Canyon Conservancy, works with the public landowners offering stewardship services and educational programs.

 Access

 There is very little public parking available either within or very near the Preserve.
 Street parking is prohibited.
-Visitors are encouraged to use mass transit to reach the UC Berkeley campus, then enter the Preserve by hiking.
+Visitors can use mass transit to reach the UC Berkeley campus, then enter the Preserve by hiking.